techidaily/site-youtube-blog/source/_posts/he-art-of-selecting-effective-youtube-tags.md

 ![ Find YouTube Video Tag](https://images.wondershare.com/filmora/article-images/find-youtube-tag-by-searching.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/L603QXgjb3I?si=sMYHfMGy2kNPSHPt" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 This method may not be too precise, but the idea is to quickly gather information and perhaps get some inspiration for more creative or complex tags.
 Most of the suggestions will be logical, but there can be a few unexpected combinations you’d never think of.
 Be very careful when translating the findings to your own situation, since the fact that some terms are popular doesn’t mean they are relevant for your video.
 Another problem is that slightly altered terminology can significantly change the effectiveness of the tag, so you should ideally use the suggested phrases in the exact form as you found them or not at all.
 If you do make adjustments, you should test the new tag through the same auto-complete tool and see how it fares.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/FLlUft1ZxI0?si=pBd5QdHEE27qsNlN" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 2. Try YouTube Tag Generators